 1. Use a cash–out refinance on your primary home

-For example, a homeowner owes $100,000 on her mortgage, but her home is now valued at $200,000 due to appreciation.
-She could “extract” some of the equity by refinancing into a bigger loan and taking the difference in cash.
+For example, say a homeowner owes $100,000 on their mortgage, but their home is now valued at $200,000 due to appreciation.
+They could withdraw some of the equity by refinancing into a bigger loan and taking the difference in cash.

 In this case, the borrower would have access to a substantial down payment on a second home: